JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 However, let's say we want a different plotting backend which will plot into a nice GUI or into the plot pane of VS Code.
 To do this, we'll need a backend which is compatible with these features.
-Some common backends for this are PyPlot and Plotly.
-For example, to install PyPlot, simply type the command `Pkg.add("PyPlot")` into the REPL; to install Plotly, type `Pkg.add("PlotlyJS")`.
+Some common backends for this are PythonPlot and Plotly.
+For example, to install PythonPlot, simply type the command `Pkg.add("PythonPlot")` into the REPL; to install Plotly, type `Pkg.add("PlotlyJS")`.

 We can specifically choose the backend we are plotting into by using the name